Intro-to-APCD/Intro-to-APCD.github.io/ProjectManagment/Notes about the project's progress.md

 3/2/16
 13. I determined that condition code is not relevent to most researchers, so I'm not going to create a video about it.

+3/3/16
+14. I merged the three claim video topics into a single "How are Claims Paid?" powerpoint